losizm/little-sql/README.md

 ### Getting Connection and Executing Statements

-The example below demonstrates obtaining a database connection using `Connector` and executing a series SQL statements.
-After executing each statement, a subclass of `Execution` is passed to the supplied handler.
-The handler will receive either an `Update` providing a count or a `Query` holding a `ResultSet`.
+The example below uses a `Connector`, which is an implementation of `javax.sql.DataSource`, to obtain a database connection and execute a series SQL statements.
+After executing each statement, a subclass of `Execution` is passed to a supplied handler.
+The handler receives either an `Update` providing a count or a `Query` holding a `ResultSet`.

 ```scala
 import java.sql.{ PreparedStatement, ResultSet }